 The Battle of Velasco

-Shortly after it was built, the original Fort Velasco was the site of the Battle of Velasco primarily in the overnight period of 25- to 26-Jun-1832, followed by several days of negotiation.
-This small battle ended with the peaceful capitulation of the Mexican forces occupying the fort, and they were paroled back to Mexico.
+Shortly after it was built, the original Fort Velasco was the site of the Battle of Velasco primarily in the overnight period of 26- to 27-Jun-1832, followed by several days of negotiation.
+This small battle ended with the peaceful capitulation of the Mexican forces occupying the fort, and they were allowed to return to Mexico.
 The final agreement indicated that Lt.
 Colonel Domingo de Ugartechea and his troops were to be transported by sea to Matamoros, but this did not happen since a seaworthy ship was not available, so they instead traveled overland to Matamoros.

 Not long after the Battle Of Velasco, Terán committed suicide on 3-Jul-1832 behind a church in Padilla, Tamaulipas near his new headquarters, despondent over Mexican politics (since he had sided with the unsuccessful centralist regime that had just fallen to Santa Anna) and his belief that Texas was lost.